Dan Brown’s masterclass #takeawaykeys

 - romantic involvement gives instant tension

 - advice: tell the story with as few characters as you possibly can

 - master confusion & suspense in your story (give characters opposing ideas, add former relationships)

 - use internal monologue (no better way to reveal your character)

 7. Research (Dan Brown’s personal weapon)

-- read all arguments (even if you don’t agree)
+- read all arguments (even if you disagree)

-- structure for novel is much more easier if you’ve done a good research (it help you make decisions)
+- structure for a novel is much easier if you’ve done good research (it helps you make decisions)

 - if you can – talk to real people and see real things

 - make connections between different scenes